 Crustaceans are one of the most diverse types of animal on our planet.
 They range from microscopic creatures to massive spider crabs whose claw-span can grow up to 11 feet and 9 inches.
 Researchers estimate that nearly 44,000 species have been identified to date in a wild assortment of shapes, sizes and type.
-But all of them breath the same way: with gills.
+But the crustacean respiratory system operates similarly in all of them, as the organisms breath with gills.

 What are Crustaceans?

 Crustaceans are a kind of arthropod.
 Arthropoda is the phylum, or wider classification group, given to animals with exoskeletons, jointed legs and distinctly divided body parts.
 Insects, spiders and centipedes are all arthropods.
 Crustaceans are a primarily aquatic arthropod, with at least five pairs of legs.
 Shrimps, crabs, crayfish and lobsters are all crustaceans.
 The name "crustacea" comes from the Latin word meaning "crusted forms," which is particularly apt for some of the more armored crabs found on sea shores.